Rogues History of Barbados

 Take a trip on the Atlantis submarine and enjoy the natural beauty of the waters around the island.
 There is something to please visitors of all age groups.

-Barbados has a wide range of restaurants ranging from the gourmet to those which provide many tasty local dishes which should be tried.
+Rogues Guide Barbados culture and attractions would not be complete without showcasing its wide range of restaurants.
+Ranging from gourmet to those which provide many tasty local dishes which must be sampled.
 Barbados flying fish has a worldwide reputation and its famous “cou-cou” should be tried.
 Pudding and souse is another Barbadian favorite.

 Because of its lovely beaches and many family oriented hotels which provide various programs for kids, Barbados is an excellent choice for those with children.
 From the grandparent to the youngest member of the family, there is sure to be something exciting to do.
 Children and adults alike will enjoy the Wildlife Reserve in St. Peter – just one of the attractions which the whole family can enjoy.

-Health and Wellness:
+A Culture of Health and Wellness:

 Barbados has a healthy climate and the fresh breezes which blow straight across the Atlantic Ocean are sure to revive the tired soul.
 Relaxing on the lovely beaches can be a wonderful way to escape the stresses of modern life.
 Some of the hotels provide gym facilities, health and beauty salons etc. For those who enjoy walking be sure to take part in the National Trust Sunday hikes—a healthy experience.